 Mr. H.'s house is a wood-framed, raised ranch built in the 1960s.
-The foundation was constructed out of 8-inch concrete block.
-After purchasing the home, he began to notice several signs that convinced him that the home foundation was in a state of movement.
+The foundation was constructed from 8-inch concrete block.
+After purchasing the home, he noticed several signs that convinced him that the home foundation was in a state of movement.
 Many cracks in the drywall had begun to appear.
 The northwest corner of the house was experiencing differential settlement of approximately 2 inches.
 The dining room floor in the Northwest corner was slanting toward the perimeter.
-The adjoining west rear garage wall was also settling and cracks in the block were significant.
+The adjoining west rear garage wall was also settling, and cracks in the block were significant.

 Thrasher, Inc. permanently corrected the problem by installing 11 Push Piers.
-The piers were installed on the exterior and interior of the Northwest foundation walls as well as on the rear garage wall.
+The piers were installed on the exterior and interior of the Northwest foundation walls and the rear garage wall.
 The piers were driven to between 109 and 124 feet.
-The installation of the piers stabilized the foundation and the house was lifted close to its original position.
+The piers' installation stabilized the foundation, and the house was lifted close to its original position.
 "I am very pleased with the work that Thrasher did with my home.
 I can now go forward with my remodeling plans upstairs and downstairs knowing that my foundation isn't going anywhere.
 Ian, your Foreman, really knew what he was doing.
 Ian did a great job along with his crew.
 The guys worked hard and kept me informed along the way as to what part of the process was happening next." -Mr. H.

 Sioux City Challenge